 Create a Security team for Your Amazon EC2 Instance

 A security team controls the traffic allowed to succeed in EC2 instances.
 When you launch an instance, you give it to the security teams and add rules for every security team.
-One thing to keep in mind is that you can just modify the principles for security team whenever you want.
+One thing to keep in mind is that you can just modify the principles for the security team whenever you want.

-Steps to create and configure your security group:
+Follow the following steps to create and configure your security group:

-- Now, you should open the Amazon EC2 console.
+- Now, open the Amazon EC2 console.

-- And at last, you should click Create.
+- And at last, click on Create.